nirithesilly/tg-downloader-bot/README.md

 ## stack

-- python 3.13
+python 3.13

-- aiogram 3 (async telegram framework)
+aiogram 3 (async telegram framework)

-- yt-dlp (the actual downloader engine)
+yt-dlp (the actual downloader engine)

-- curl_cffi (impersonates chrome so youtube/etc don't hate us)
+curl_cffi (impersonates chrome so youtube/etc dont hate us)

-- ffmpeg (for audio extraction - required, make sure it's installed)
+ffmpeg (for audio extraction - required, make sure it's installed)

 ## known issues / todos

-- some sites (instagram mainly) change their html often, so the downloader breaks from time to time... it's a whack-a-mole thing
+some sites (instagram mainly) change their html often, so the downloader breaks from time to time... it's a whack-a-mole thing

-- no tests yet (i know, i know...)
+no tests yet (i know, i know...)

-- no error-retry logic on spotify sometimes
+no error-retry logic on spotify sometimes

-- cleanup could be smarter
+cleanup could be smarter

 ## the end.